rails/rails/guides/source/asset_pipeline.md

 In Production
 -------------

-In the production environment Rails uses the fingerprinting scheme outlined above.
+In the production environment Sprockets uses the fingerprinting scheme outlined above.
 By default Rails assumes that assets have been precompiled and will be served as static assets by your web server.

 During the precompilation phase an MD5 is generated from the contents of the compiled files, and inserted into the filenames as they are written to disc.
 These fingerprinted names are used by the Rails helpers in place of the manifest name.